Where to Recycle:

 Please follow the list below and separate items into the proper container.
 Do NOT put anything in the recycling container that is not listed below!
 When you deposit items that do not belong, you can contaminate the whole load, causing it to be landfilled instead of recycled.
 This defeats the purpose and costs money!

-Do NOT leave any non-recyclable items (trash!) in or around the containers – this is not a DUMP!
+Do NOT leave any non-recyclable items (trash!) in or around the containers!
 The Town must spend money to have someone clean up the mess and then dispose of the trash.
-This is mainly a problem at the Beaver Street location.

 Don’t spoil the convenience for everyone!
 Please do your part to follow the rules and pass them on to anyone you see at the recycling boxes!
 If you see anyone abusing this location, please report them to the Wilmington Police Department at 464-8593.

 -Newspapers (inserts too)

 -Books without hard covers

 -NO: Aseptic boxes (e.g. drink boxes, soymilk, boxed wine)

 -NO: Egg cartons

 -NO: Paper Towels

 (Watch for news about accepting some of these non-recyclable papers for composting!
 If you are a backyard composter, you can compost your paper towels and egg cartons with your food scraps.)